- Author: Zephan

 General rotation:

 Immolate, Corruption, Curse of Agony, and Siphon Life are all spells that increase your damage dealt compared to just Shadow Bolting (as long as the mob doesn’t die long before the dot runs out).
 There used to be a debuff limit of 8-16 debuffs maximum on targets back in vanilla wow, that prevented the use of these debuffs.
-This is no longer the case since 1.14 Season of Mastery.
+This is no longer the case for the 20th Anniversary Realms.
 This results in our damage output being stronger, and our rotation becoming a bit more interesting.

 Curses